160 Google Ranking Factors (Why Your Website is Dying)

 #71.
 Article Tags

-Adding the relevant tags to your articles can help Google to resonate it with the search query.
-Most of the WordPress themes support tags.
+Adding relevant tags to your articles can help Google to resonate it with the search query.
+Most WordPress themes support tags.

 #72.
 Post Category

-Just like tags, the post category also plays an important role in Google indexing.
+Just like tags, a post category also plays an important role in Google indexing.

 #73.
 Showing Category in URL

-Some SEO experts believe that adding the category to the permalink can also help you get the better SEO results.
+Some SEO experts believe that adding a category to a permalink can also help you get better SEO results.

 #74.
 Too Many Outbound Links

-Even if you don’t add dofollow outbound links still, so many outbound links can distract Google from the main content.
+Even if you don’t add do-follow outbound links, so many outbound links can distract Google from the main content.

 #75.
 Reference Guides

-Though it’s not confirmed whether adding the reference content helps or not but it surely consider the outbound links of that content.
+Though it’s not confirmed whether adding reference content helps or not, it surely considers outbound links of that content.

-The plugin you use to generate the sitemap is also important.
+The plugin you use to generate a sitemap is also important.
 Use Yoast SEO.
-No need to use any extra plugin.
+No need to use any additional plugin.

 #77.
 Older Page

-As I have mentioned before, Google likes the regulary updated content.
-So if you keep updating your page for years then it can have the better SEO than the new pages.
+As I have mentioned before, Google likes regularly updated content.
+So if you keep updating your page for years, it can have better SEO than new pages.

 #78.
 Bullets and Points

-While writing an article, using bullets and points increase the readability and so do the SEO.
+While writing an article, using bullets and points increase the readability, and so do SEO.